Father · Son · Holy Spirit

 He Cries "Abba" in You

 "The Spirit you received brought about your adoption to sonship.
 And by him we cry, 'Abba, Father'" (Rom 8:15).
 The Spirit is the one who enables you to experience the fatherhood of God — not just believe it intellectually but feel it at the deepest level.
-When you pray and feel the warmth of God's presence, that is the Spirit testifying with your spirit that you are God's child (Rom 8:16).
+When you pray and sense God's warmth, that is the Spirit testifying with your spirit (Rom 8:16).

 Rom 8:15–16 · Gal 4:6 · 1 John 3:24